-How to Buy Bitcoin (BTC) in Australia — A Simple Guide
+How to Buy Bitcoin (BTC) in Australia?

-Bitcoin is the most popular cryptocurrency in the world.
+Bitcoin is arguably the most popular cryptocurrency in the world.
 You can say that it is the “gateway” to the crypto space for the majority of people.
 Its relatively low volatity (as compared with other cryptocurrencies) makes it friendly to beginner crypto investors.

 Contrary to popular belief, it is actually incredibly easy to buy Bitcoin in Australia, as well as in most countries on Earth.
 In this guide, we’ll show you how to buy Bitcoin in Australia in less than five minutes.